First Republic Bank seized, sold to JPMorgan Chase

 But the vast majority of its deposits, like those in Silicon Valley and Signature Bank, were uninsured — that is, above the $250,000 limit set by the FDIC.
 And that worried analysts and investors.
 If First Republic were to fail, its depositors might not get all their money back.

-Since the crisis, First Republic has been looking for a way to quickly turn itself around.
+First Republic had been looking for a way to quickly turn itself around.
 The bank planned to sell off unprofitable assets, including the low interest mortgages that it provided to wealthy clients.
 It also announced plans to lay off up to a quarter of its workforce, which totaled about 7,200 employees in late 2022.

-Investors remained skeptical.
-The bank’s executives have taken no questions from investors or analysts since the bank reported its results, causing First Republic's stock to sink further.
+Investors were skeptical, and the devastating quarterly report sent them running for the exits.
+First Republic shares fell 75% last week and closed Friday at $3.51.
+Any remaining shareholders are likely to get wiped out.
+The shares traded at $115 on March 8, right before Silicon Valley Bank failed.

-And it’s hard to profitably restructure a balance sheet when a firm has to sell off assets quickly and has fewer bankers to find opportunities for the bank to invest in.
-It took years for banks like Citigroup and Bank of America to return to profitability after the global financial crisis 15 years ago, and those banks had the benefit of a government-aided backstop to keep them going.
+The Fed and FDIC, which regulate the banking industry along with the Office of Comptroller of the Currency, could face renewed criticism over their handling of First Republic.
+Both acknowledged Friday in separate reports that lax supervision had contributed to the failures of Silicon Valley Bank and Signature Bank.

 Associated Press Staff Writer Matt O'Brien in Providence, Rhode Island, contributed to this report.